iot-edge-foundation/iot-edge-echo/README.md

 This module is a simple module which helps to go get insights about module outputs and outputted messages.

+It's great to check the output from third party modules (eg. the Azure Stream Analytics module).

+You can just put it next to another route to listen to the communication between these two routes.

+*Note:* This module is not capable in splitting multiple streams of input data flowing through it.

 ## Docker Hub

 A version generated for Docker Linux can be found at https://hub.docker.com/r/svelde/iot-edge-echo/

-You can pull it with **docker pull svelde/iot-edge-echo** but I suggest to use **svelde/iot-edge-echo:1.0.3-amd64** (for Linux containers) when you deploy it using the Azure portal.
+You can pull it with **docker pull svelde/iot-edge-echo** but I suggest to use **svelde/iot-edge-echo:1.0.3-amd64** (for Linux containers) when you deploy it using the Azure portal or the IoT Edge deployment manifest.

 ## Module Twin

-This module does not support 'desired' properties.
+This module does not support 'desired' or 'reported' properties.

 ## Routing input and outputs